Notes to the Statement of Income and Expenses

 Appropriation of the Result

-The articles of association provide guidance about the appropriation of the surplus in stating that the foundation shall not keep more reserves than reasonably necessary for its continuity, as determined by the Managing Director.
+The articles of association provide guidance about the appropriation of the deficit in stating that the foundation shall not keep more reserves than reasonably necessary for its continuity, as determined by the Managing Director.
 Art.
 3.4: "De stichting houdt niet meer vermogen aan dan naar het oordeel van de directie redelijkerwijs nodig is om de continuïteit van haar werkzaamheden ten behoeve van haar doelstelling te waarborgen."

 Addition to (withdrawal from):